 normal operations windows before emergencies could be triggered.
 Mitigation plans have more time to be reached before rapid increasing temperature spikes in facilities could happen.

-WHAT MODERN-DAY ADVANCEMENTS HAVE MADE BATTERY ENERGY STORAGE SYSTEMS SAFER?
+WHAT MODERN-DAY ADVANCEMENTS HAVE MADE A BATTERY ENERGY STORAGE SYSTEM SAFER?

 Today’s lithium-based energy storage solutions operate with several preventative safety measures in place.
 Ultimately, modern-day advancements have made these installations much safer.
 Today, gold standard preventative safety measures include having situational awareness of the battery system, the racks, and the individual battery cells through a robust Battery Management System (BMS).